-Many individuals contributed to the successful completion of this fourth edition.
-These include numerous students over the years in the authors' classes at The University of Kansas, The Pennsylvania State University, and The University of Miami, as well as students elsewhere using prior English, Japanese, and Korean editions.
-The authors are indebted to professional colleagues, especially Dr. William Hipp, Dean of the School of Music at The University of Miami.
-Particular assistance from Dr. Albert LeBlanc regarding musical preference and Dr. Wanda Lathom-Radocy regarding music therapy is acknowledged.
-While the authors have relied on knowledge and contacts made during many years of their university careers, they also have gained some perspective as they pursue their new careers, oceanic environmental observation (RER) and neveian frictional propulsion (JDB).
-Finally, the authors are grateful to their loving wives, Dr. Wanda B. Lathom-Radocy, and Dr. Arlene Boyle, for their continued loving support and encouragement.
+Many individuals contributed to the successful completion of this fifth edition.
+These include numerous former students at the University of Kansas, the Pennsylvania State University, and the University of Miami, as well as students elsewhere using prior English, Japanese, and Korean editions.
+The authors are indebted to numerous former professional colleagues.
+Dr. Wanda Lathom-Radocy's help regarding music therapy and changing attitudes regarding disabilities is acknowledged.
+While the authors have relied on knowledge and contacts made during many years of their university careers, they also have gained some perspective as they reflect on their past careers while pursuing active retirements.
+Finally, the authors are grateful to their loving wives, Dr. Wanda B. Lathom-Radocy and Dr. A. Arlene Boyle, for their continued loving support and encouragement.